 Mental and physical health cannot be separated.
 Over past decades, studies investigating mental health disorders in elite athletes demonstrated relevant prevalence rates in this population.
 Symptoms may be related to sport and interfere with performance.
 Recreational substance use in elite athletes was overshadowed by doping and attracted little scientific attention in the past, but is now researched more intensively.
 Our review adds to the knowledge of earlier works by including recent studies [7, 64].
 In our opinion, sports medicine as a cross-sectional subject should integrate knowledge on prevalence rates and treatment options of common mental disorders among elite athletes.
 The International Olympic Committee (IOC) and various sports association recently launched programmes raising awareness of mental health disorders in professional sports (such as the IOC, “Heads up” and “State of mind” campaign) .
 According to the findings of our review, recreational substance use is common among elite athletes and may lead to hazardous patterns of use and substance use disorders.
 Management of mental disorders in professional sports must involve both treatment of individual athletes affected and optimisation of conditions in which athletes live, train and compete.

-Jan Exner, Department of Psychiatry, Psychotherapy and Psychosomatics , Psychiatric Hospital of the University of Zurich, Lenggstrasse 31, P.P.
-Box, CH-8032 Zurich, jan.exner[at]posteo.de
+Jan Exner, Department of Psychiatry, Psychotherapy and Psychosomatics , University Hospital of Psychiatry Zurich, Lenggstrasse 31, P.P.
+Box, CH-8032 Zurich, jan.exner[at]posteo.ch

 1 Reardon CL, Hainline B, Aron CM, Baron D, Baum AL, Bindra A, et al.Mental health in elite athletes: International Olympic Committee consensus statement (2019).
 Br J Sports Med.
 2019;53(11):667–99. doi:. http://dx.doi.org/10.1136/bjsports-2019-100715 PubMed